mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 - **Report**: One or more pages of visualizations
     - must come from at least ONE dataset (every report you create is associated with underlying data)
     - single report can feed multi dashboards
-- **Paginated Reports**: pixel-perfect multi-page reports for printing/archival
+- **Paginated Reports**: pixel-perfect multi-page reports for printing/archival (pdfs, word docs...)
     - created in PowerBI report builder
 - **Dashboard**: Single page visualizations from various reports
     - canvas page with multiple tiles